COM-GND/gnd-ctrl-web-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Using https to test the app on your local LAN.

+The Bluetooth web API is only available over `https` or `localhost`.

+If you want to test the app with another device on your local LAN (such as an iphone), you will you need to create a self-signed ssl certificate for the node server.

+On OS X, you can follow this [tutorial](https://matthewhoelter.com/2019/10/21/how-to-setup-https-on-your-local-development-environment-localhost-in-minutes.html) to generate a set of certifcates with [mkcert](https://github.com/FiloSottile/mkcert).

+---

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.